-After a bit of a challenging drive due to a lack of roadsigns, we arrived at the Polylepis Lodge.
-Since 2000, the owner of the lodge has preserved a 30-acre grove of Polylepis growing at about 11,700 feet in altitude along a river valley on the north of the property.
+After a challenging drive due to a lack of roadsigns, we arrived at our lodging which lies within a 30-acre grove of Polylepis growing at about 11,700 feet in altitude along a river valley on the north of the property.
 Given the slow growth of this type of Polylepis, the largest of the trees in the grove are more than a thousand years old, hence the name “millennial forest.”

 Given the harsh conditions in which Polylepis grow, most of the trees we’ve seen are gnarly and twisted.
 In some cases, we’ve seen trees growing nearly sideways due to the constant winds in the mountains.
-This grove was a pleasant surprise because the trees were able to get a little bit of height, which adds to their fairy tale nature.
-Although I do have to say, they are more of The Hobbit or The Wizard of Oz reach-down-and-grab-you kind of fairy tale trees versus the happy-go-lucky kind.
+This grove was a pleasant surprise because the trees were able to gain a little bit of height, which adds to their fairy-tale nature.
+Although I do have to say, they are more of The Hobbit or The Wizard of Oz reach-down-and-grab-you kind of fairy-tale trees versus the happy-go-lucky kind.